sunpy/sunraster/README.md

-# IRISPy
+# sunraster

-IRISPy is a [SunPy](http://sunpy.org)-affiliated package that provides the tools to read in and analyze data from the [IRIS](http://iris.lmsal.com) solar-observing satellite in Python.
+Sunraster is a [SunPy](http://sunpy.org)-affiliated package that provides the tools to read in and analyze data from the [IRIS](http://iris.lmsal.com) solar-observing satellite in Python.

 The Interface Region Imaging Spectrograph is a NASA-funded Small Explorer which uses a